sindhujyoti6201/ADIF-file-visualizer-assignment/README.md

 # ADIF File Visualizer Assignment

-## What is the Product About?
+## Product Overview

-The **ADIF File Visualizer** is a full-stack web application designed to simulate the inference and visualization of healthcare analytics data.
-Users can upload any file (for demo purposes, the file content is not processed), and the system returns a mock dataset representing healthcare patient analytics.
-The frontend then visualizes this data through interactive dashboards and charts, providing insights such as age distribution, diagnosis breakdown, vital sign trends, and more.
+The **ADIF File Visualizer** is a full-stack web application that simulates healthcare analytics inference and visualization.
+Users can upload any file (the content is not processed for demo purposes), and the system returns a mock dataset representing healthcare patient analytics.
+The frontend visualizes this data through interactive dashboards and charts, providing insights such as age distribution, diagnosis breakdown, vital sign trends, and more.

 This product demonstrates:
 - A simulated file inference workflow.